humu2009/Pano.js/README.md

     var view = new Pano.View(canvas_tag, {image: 'my_panorama.jpg'});

-It creates an instance of `Pano.View`, load a panorama image and display it in the given canvas element.
+It creates an instance of `Pano.View`, loads a panorama image and displays it in the given canvas element.

 Live Examples
 -------------